oy-vey/AISOBOI/README.md

-# AISOBOI - Algorithms and system processing large amounts of information
+# AISOBOI - Algorithms and systems for big data processing
-Repository with tasks and solutions from my masters degree courses
+Repository with tasks and solutions for my masters degree courses